ianido/ConfigServer/README.md

 ### More advanced features: Include external files ###

-You may want to have different files in order to maintain isolated some portions of your configuration.
+You may want to have different files in order to maintain isolated some portions of your configuration. just need to use the reserved word "include" and specify which file you want to include.

 file master.json
 ```